Best Mission Toilets (2026)

 The TOTO Aquia IV Cube is the same Dynamax Tornado flush platform as the standard Aquia IV but with a sharp-cornered tank and bowl profile that suits contemporary bathroom design, making it the only dual flush toilet in this roundup that pairs a 0.8 gallon partial flush with genuinely architectural geometry.

 Under the different exterior, the Aquia IV Cube uses the same Dynamax Tornado two-nozzle swirl system that earns the standard Aquia IV its flush reputation.
-The 800 gram MaP full flush, the 0.8 gallon partial flush, and the CeFiONtect glaze carry over unchanged.
+The perfect 1000 gram MaP full flush, the 0.8 gallon partial flush, and the CeFiONtect glaze carry over unchanged.
 What changes is the silhouette: the tank has right-angle corners where the standard model has curves, and the bowl profile is sharper and more linear, which reads clearly as a design choice in a contemporary bathroom.

 Owner reviews note that the flush performance is identical to the standard Aquia IV, so the decision comes down entirely to aesthetics and budget.
 The Cube carries a slight premium over the standard model for the design work.
 For buyers fitting out a modern primary bathroom where fixture appearance is a primary specification, that premium is well justified.
 This is also a strong pick for seniors who prefer a contemporary look without sacrificing the Aquia IV's comfort height and reliable clearing.
 See our roundup of best toilets for seniors for more comfort-height context.